scality/Zenko/docs/docsource/reference/apis/http_conformity.rst

 HTTP Conformity
 ---------------

-Zenko uses the HTTP 1.1 protocol as defined by RFC 2616.
-REST operations consist of sending HTTP requests to Zenko, which returns HTTP responses.
+XDM   uses the HTTP 1.1 protocol as defined by RFC 2616.
+REST operations consist of sending HTTP requests to XDM, which returns HTTP responses.
 These HTTP requests contain a request method, a URI with an optional query string, headers, and a body.
 The responses contain status codes, headers, and may contain a response body.